UIBK-DPS-DC/Cirrina-UseCases/smart-factory/swf-smart-factory/README.md

 - When invoking HTTP requests through functions of type `custom` and operation `rest:post:<url>`, the entries `Port: null` and `Host: null` are always added to the JSON payload.
 - During startup Quarkus logs warnings of the form `Unrecognized configuration key ...`.
 These configuration keys are in fact recognized and application startup might fail if they are not provided.
 - In case a workflow throws an unhandled exception, the entire application enters an error state and it is often required to restart the quarkus application.
+- Too many produced CloudEvents may cause the error `SRMSG00034: Insufficient downstream requests to emit item` and consecutively crash the runtime.
+This will already happen when the runtime needs to handle around 10 events per second (e.g. setting the event rate of both photoelectric sensors to 200ms or lower).